nednella/the-odin-project/README.md

 The Odin Project: JavaScript Course

-Implement a Tic Tac Toe game using HTML, CSS and JS
+Implement a Tic Tac Toe game using JS, CSS and HTML.

 Based on the lesson(s):